DiGa66/terraform-provider-croccloud/website/docs/r/lb.md

 Subnet mapping (`subnet_mapping`) blocks support the following:

-* `subnet_id` - (Required) The id of the subnet of which to attach to the load balancer.
+* `subnet_id` - (Required) The ID of the subnet to attach to the load balancer.
 You can specify only one subnet per availability zone.
 * `allocation_id` - (Optional) The allocation ID of the Elastic IP address.
 * `private_ipv4_address` - (Optional) A private ipv4 address within the subnet to assign to the internal-facing load balancer.
 * `ipv6_address` - (Optional) An IPv6 address within the subnet to assign to the internet-facing load balancer.